“Then you failed”: Söder reveals clear words from his children – and disappointment after Laschet’s election

 The allegations do not seem to change anything about Söder’s popularity.
 In one of picture and the poll conducted by the polling institute INSA, the Prime Minister ranks second among the most popular politicians: inside.
 With 52.6 points, the CSU politician is just behind Angela Merkel (CDU), who leads the ranking with a value of 55.5.
 Annalena Baerbock (Greens) suffered a relapse from eighth to eleventh place this week.

-In an interview with Markus Söder, Markus Söder also tells us that there is great support among the population Colorful mentioned.
+In an interview with Markus Söder *, Markus Söder * also told us that there is great support among the population Colorful mentioned.
 He is still disappointed that the Union has chosen Armin Laschet * and not him as candidate for chancellor for the federal election.
 “I had made the CDU an offer to take responsibility for our country, which received great support from the party’s grassroots and the population.
 But the CDU board decided differently. ” (lb) * Merkur.de is an offer from IPPEN.MEDIA

 List of rubric lists: © Peter Kneffel / dpa